ilirjanahyseni/data-science-chatbot/README.md

 # Data Science Chatbot
-This repository contains a Python script for a chatbot that leverages web scraping and machine learning to answer user questions about data science.
+This repository contains a Python script for a chatbot that leverages web scraping and machine learning to answer user questions about Data Science.
 The chatbot dynamically fetches content from the [Data Science Wikipedia](https://en.wikipedia.org/wiki/Data_science) page and utilizes a mix of traditional Natural Language Processing (NLP) techniques and a machine learning model from [Hugging Face](https://huggingface.co/distilbert/distilbert-base-cased-distilled-squad) for question answering.

 # Features
 - **Web Scraping**: Automatically retrieves the latest content from the Data Science Wikipedia page to ensure up-to-date information.